UniqueNetwork/unique_docs/docs/tutorials/how-to-collections.md

 </CodeGroupItem>
 </CodeGroup>

-The full list of the `sdk.collections` module you can check right [in the sources](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/collection) of the `@unique/substrate-client` package.

 ### Change the owner of the collection

 Each collection has an owner.
 It is defined when collection is created.
 However, it is possible to set a new collection owner if needed.
 However, you can do this **only on behalf of the collection owner** .
 Please check the samples below to learn how to do this.